basicReed/Jobly-App/README.md

 ## Technologies

 This full-stack application uses a backend including Node, Express, and [PostgreSQL](https://github.com/postgres/postgres) database.
-The front end will uses React.
+The front end uses React, CSS, Reactrap, and a number of other dependancies.

 ## Looking Forward

-This app is currently being built.

-While most of the back-end is complete, it is far from completed.
-React client side is currently being built and plans for additional features are in the works.
+- The ability for company loggins as well as messaging between companies and future employees.